-Anapansati: A form of breathing meditation devised by Guatama Buddha.
+Anapanasati: A form of breathing technique devised by Guatama Buddha.

-Theravada: One of the most popular forms of Buddhism with 100 million practitioners.
-It’s principle teachings come from the Pali Tipitaka or Pali Canon and its basic teachings begin with the Four Noble Truths.
+Theravada: One of the most popular forms of Buddhism, with 100 million practitioners.
+It’s principal teachings come from the Pali Tipitaka or Pali Canon.
+And its basic instructions begin with the Four Noble Truths.

-Meditation: The act of focusing the mind as used in Buddhism, yoga, and health practices.
+Meditation: The act of focusing the mind.
+Used in Buddhism, yoga, and health practices.

-Dhamma Vicaya (analaysis): Translate to mean analysis, Dhamma Vicaya is connected to discrimination, examination, investigation and wisdom.
+Dhamma Vicaya (analysis): This means analysis.
+Dhamma Vicaya is connected to discrimination, examination, investigation, and wisdom.

-Viriya (persistence): A Buddhist term, Viriya means energy, effort of persistence.
+Viriya (persistence): A Buddhist term.
+Viriya means energy, the effort of perseverance.

-Piti: Rapture, which essentially means that you are joyful and enthusiastic in meditation.
+Piti: Rapture, which means that you are joyful and enthusiastic in meditation.

-Passaddhi (serenity): Passaddhi is a Pali term that is translated to mean repose, serenity or calmness.
+Passaddhi (serenity): Passaddhi is a Pali term.
+Translated, it means repose, peace, or calmness.

-Samadhi (concentration): A state of intense focus and concentration.
-In Hindu forms of yoga, Samadhi is the ultimate final stage of meditation.
+Samadhi (concentration): A state of intense focus and concentration

 Upekkha (equanimity): Equanimity is one of the sublime states in Buddhism.
 It means stability in the face of worldly fluctuations.